 - Baker Swan Refuge - From the parking lot on County Road 201, follow the bike trail south to the gravel road leading into the park.
 Turn right to Refuge.
 Round trip walk about one-half mile.

 - Beaver Pond - Parking available on County Road 201.
 Follow the bike trail to the southeast end of the park.
 The swans are frequently visible from the horse and bike trails.
-Round trip about 2 miles.
+Round trip about two miles.

 - Marshview Campground Marsh - Visible from County Road 24 and Marshview Group Camp.